dmitrigur/Date-Time-Picker-Relational-Slider-/README.md

 onClose - when user clicks Done Button

-onCancel when picker blurred
+onCancel - when picker blurred

 onStop - when wheels stopped rotating

-inProgress - constantly calling during wheels rotating
+inProgress - constantly calling while wheels are rotating

 parameters of callback: